Adoption Aid Grants FAQs

 How will we be notified about the outcome of the review process?

-Each applicant will receive a letter via postal mail regarding the outcome of the review process.
-You may also login to view the status of your application.
+Each applicant will receive a letter via postal mail regarding the outcome of the review process, followed by an email.
+You may also log in to view the status of your application.
 Please keep in mind your application will be in the review process for a minimum of 90 days after submission.

 How do we receive the grant if we are awarded one?